 REST is ideal for CRUD operations, but is not optimized for instant updates.
 WebSockets shine in scenarios where bidirectional communication and low latency are critical.

-WebSockets vs alternative protocols
+WebSockets vs Alternative Protocols

 Other alternatives, like Server-Sent Events (SSE) or polling, provide unidirectional or inefficient real-time communication.
 WebSockets remain the best choice for applications requiring instant, interactive updates.

-Use cases and applications of WebSockets
+Use Cases and Applications of WebSockets

 WebSockets are widely used in: